-The late singer songwriter Johnny Cash covered the song A Satisfied Mind so did the late Jeff Buckley and many others for that matter.
+The late singer-songwriter Johnny Cash covered the song A Satisfied Mind so did the late Jeff Buckley and many others for that matter.
 It was probably because the song tells of a lasting truth.
 The song gets to the deeper question of where does our satisfaction lay?
-Solomon, arguably the wisest and probably with the most experience in seeking his pleasure shares a similar notion:
+Solomon, arguably the wisest and probably with the most experience in seeking his pleasures, shares a similar notion:

 20 Sheol and Abaddon are never satisfied, and never satisfied are the eyes of man.
 Proverbs 27